 Returning to Development from Management

-I was interviewed today by Rob Conery for an upcoming episode of This Developer’s Life on this topic.
+Around the same time, I was interviewed by Rob Conery for an episode of This Developer’s Life on this topic.
 It was the first time in several years I was interviewed for a podcast, so my mind went a little blank at times.
-I’m sure Rob will do a cool editing job to make it appear I had it all together.
+Rob did a cool editing job to make it appear I had it all together.
 We spoke for an hour, but I still have so much more to say on the topic.

-The following only applies to former developers who find themselves in management, and are regretting it.
-There are a lot of you.
-Some of you may be numb to it, and may not have realized it until now.
+Here’s a list I put together in preparation for the interview.
+It mainly applies to former developers who find themselves in management and are regretting it.
+Or perhaps you’ve just began your own journey back.
+From comments and emails I’ve received about this over the past several years, there are a lot of you.
+Some of you may be numb to it and may not have realized it until now.

 Believe me – I totally get it.